BrentLagesse/YeastAnalysisTool/README.md

 This starts the program.
 Change the Input directory to one of your picture directories like M2210

 click start analysis and it should start going (the button will probably turn blue and stay that way a while.
-If it doesn't, click it again -- this is a weird bug I'm finding on the Mac that doesn't happen on linux and I haven't had time to fix it yet)

-After that runs (it'll take a minute or so, probably), you should see the images and the cells.
+After that runs (it'll take a few minutes or so, probably), you should see the images and the cells.